jasondavies/tt-isa-documentation/WormholeB0/NoC/MemoryMap.md

 |Other, when accessed through NoC #0|`0xF_FFB2_0000` or `0xF_????_?000`|Cannot access
 |Other, when accessed through NoC #1|Cannot access|`0xF_FFB3_0000` or `0xF_????_?000`|

-The high-level contents at this address is:
+The high-level contents at this address are:

 |Address range start|Example address range|Contents|Software access|
 |---|---|---|---|